-JACKSON, Mississippi — A federal appeals court is taking a second look at the case of a Mississippi prison guard who was cited for recklessness during a 2007 fight in which an inmate died and two others were injured have been reversed by a federal appeals court.
+JACKSON, Mississippi — Damages levied against a Mississippi prison guard cited for recklessness during a 2007 fight in which an inmate died and two others were injured have been reversed by a federal appeals court.

-Corrections officer Sharon Hampton and corrections officials were sued by the family of slain inmate Donald Reed Jr. and the injured inmates in 2008.
-Reed was serving a life sentence on two counts of homicide out of Scott County, according to the Mississippi Department of Corrections.
-He had been a state prisoner since 1995.
+Corrections officer Sharon Hampton and others were sued by the family of slain inmate Donald Reed Jr. and the injured inmates in 2008.

-Eventually, Hampton was left as the only defendant.
-In 2012, a federal jury in Aberdeen, Mississippi, ordered Hampton to pay $25,000 to each of the two injured inmates and $100,000 to Reed's family.
+In 2012, a federal jury in Aberdeen, Mississippi, ordered Hampton — the only defendant left — to pay $25,000 to each of the two injured inmates and $100,000 to Reed's family.